 Flooring trends change throughout the years as homeowners acquire new tastes and technology allows a larger variety of flooring designs for their remodeling project.
-In 2018, medium brown tones struck the right note with homeowners.
+Medium brown tones struck the right note with homeowners.
 Flooring finishes ranging from ebony to driftwood became very popular.
 Another trend that picked up and could continue is allowing flooring imperfections such as the mineral streaks and knots to serve as part of the aesthetics and create a more natural feel.
 It was also a big year for faux flooring.
 Tiles that look like wood were especially in trend.
-2019 is bound to bring with it new and exciting trends.
+2020 is bound to bring with it new and exciting trends.

 Trend #1.
 Fumed Wood Flooring – Stronger Color & Grain

 Almost all types of wood flooring undergo some kind of staining to give them the desired final finish.
 Fumed wood flooring gets its rich color and grain without having to get any sort of staining.
 Instead, the wood is put through a process called fuming.
 This involves placing the wood in a chamber where airborne ammonia is then released.
 The wood reacts with the ammonia and undergoes a color change.
 The reaction does not always result in the exact same changes.
 The final patina achieved depends on a number of factors including the type of wood, the outside environment and the atmosphere in the chamber itself.
 So even among two similar pieces of wood, the resulting hues may vary.
 Generally, however, fuming gives the wood rich dark tones and enhances the natural grain of the wood.
 The final look is much more appealing and luxurious than what you get with stained wood flooring.
 Do not confuse fumed wood with that which has had liquid ammonia directly applied to it.
 Using liquid ammonia directly on the wood risks damaging the fiber and could weaken its structure.
 To manage expectations and safety concerns–do plenty of research if you plan to use fumed wood flooring.